balena-io-experimental/fin-block/docs/01-getting-started.md

 ## Support

-If you are having issues identifying the version of your balenaFin or are missing the manufacturing information, please create a thread on our forums to get support from one of our agents.
+If you are having issues identifying the version of your [balenaFin](https://balena.io/fin) or are missing the manufacturing information, please create a thread on our [forums](https://forums.balena.io/c/balena-fin/) to get assistance from one of our support agents.